Code-Institute-Submissions/trigg4tables/README.md

 9. **Firefox Audio** During development testing although all audio clips were mp3 files, in Firefox one clip would not load.
 Resaving the clip as a m4a file resolved this issue.

-10. **Edge toBlob** During development testing the report would not download as Edge does not support the toBlob method.
-Using the [Canvas-toBlob](https://github.com/eligrey/canvas-toBlob.js) JS library resolved this issue.
+10. **Edge toBlob** During development testing the report would not download in Edge as the browser does not support the toBlob method.
+Using the [Canvas-toBlob.js](https://github.com/eligrey/canvas-toBlob.js) JS library resolved this issue.

 ![toBlob Compatiblity](https://github.com/coderbeez/trigg4tables/blob/master/assets/images/toblob.PNG)
 ***toBlob Compatibility [Mozilla]( https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob)***